 Dryer sheets are accepted as an important part of a laundry routine.
 Sometimes called fabric softener sheets, it’s often used for the pleasant smell, reducing static, and softening clothes.

 This is a cause for debate.
-On one hand, studies have been known to show a large amount of VOCs emitted from dryer sheets but, on the other hand, some people say those studies were unreliable or mixed their tests with other products besides dryer sheets.
+On the one hand, studies have been known to show a large amount of VOCs emitted from dryer sheets, but, on the other hand, some people say those studies were unreliable or mixed their tests with other products besides dryer sheets.

 The good news is that most of the chemicals known to be used in them are not as hazardous as initially thought.
-But, there are a few catches to that.
+But there are a few catches to that.
 The manufacturers are not required to disclose all or any ingredients used in their products.
-Dryer sheets, and in fact any laundry product, are regulated by the Consumer Product Safety Commission (CPSC).
+Dryer sheets, and in fact, any laundry product, are regulated by the Consumer Product Safety Commission (CPSC).

 Even “green” or “natural” dryer sheet companies have been found to include many of the same high VOC emissions.
 It’s not always as good as it sounds.
 The one ingredient that we do know is toxic is fragrance.

 Once you are exposed to those chemicals and absorb them through your skin, often into your bloodstream as well, you may be making a bad recipe once you are exposed to the next set of chemicals from another product.
 The dangers of mixing these chemicals in your body and on your skin are not yet fully understood.
-But, the potential is there.
+But the potential is there.

 Air quality was even shown to improve once dryer sheets were removed from an area.
-The effects of dryer sheets are in the air, not just on your skin once you come in contact with the clothing.
-The laundry room may be filled with synthetic fragrances and other chemicals.
+The effects of dryer sheets are in the air, not just on your skin, once you come in contact with the clothing.
+During a laundry day, the laundry room may be filled with synthetic fragrances and other chemicals.

 There are several alternatives for softening your laundry besides dryer sheets.
 These are some ideas you can try for yourself (but I’ll save the best for last):

 It’s 100% natural, unbleached wool that is often felted into a hard ball that you stick into the dryer with your load of laundry.
 If you want to add smells, you just need to put a couple of drops of your favorite essential oil on the balls.

-These wool dryer balls can last up 1000 washes, or 2-5 years.
+These wool dryer balls can last up to 1000 washes or 2-5 years.
 Here are some more reasons why you should consider using these instead of potentially toxic dryer sheets:

 Read More: How to Wash Organic Cotton?